DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests/test-actions/on-page-actions/action-parameters.md

 ## Element Selector

 Most of the on-page actions have the *Element Selector* parameter that specifies a target element.
-This parameter accepts a [Selector](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/) function that returns a webpage element.
+This parameter accepts a [Selector](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/) function.

 You can set up the *Element Selector* parameter in one of the following ways: